Article written by Brielle Regdos for CDP

 Safety and quality documentation should not be overlooked.
 Safety plans, incident reports, inspection reports, non-conformance reports, and punch lists protect both workers and the company.
 At project closeout, as-built drawings, warranties, O&M manuals, and final lien waivers must be collected and organized for proper turnover.

-Many construction teams use software platforms like Spectrum, ProjectSight, and Primavera P6 to centralize documents and maintain version control.
+Many construction teams use software platforms like Spectrum and ProjectSight to centralize documents and maintain version control.
 Regardless of the system used, clear naming conventions, defined responsibilities, and consistent tracking are essential.
-Construction document management is about staying organized, reducing risk, and protecting your project from costly mistakes.
+Construction document management ensures documents are completed and working through their cycles in a timely manner, keeping your project organized, reducing risks, and preventing costly mistakes.

 Contact CDP to learn more about platforms to help you manage construction documents.